Maps: Digital | Analogue

 Click here to register for your free tickets

 Desceliers, 1546.
-French MS 1* ©Rylands Institute and Library, The University of Manchester
+French MS 1* ©Image provided by The John Rylands Research Institute and Library, The University of Manchester

 Programme

-During lunch there will be a selection of maps and atlases on display from The Sunderland Collection, the Bodleian Collection, including maps from the British Cartographic Society.
+During lunch there will be a selection of maps and atlases on display from The Sunderland Collection, the Bodleian Libraries, and our speakers.
+Held in Blackwell Hall.

 Leading globe authority Sylvia Sumira will take us behind the scenes in her work as an expert and conservator of historic printed globes.

-Afternoon panel discussion and Q&A with Professors Dr. Diana Lange from the Humboldt University of Berlin, and Dr. Oliver Hahn of Hamburg University who will discuss their pioneering research into colours on old maps with Dr Sara Öberg Strådal, Medieval manuscript specialist and Director of Jörn Günther Rare Books.
+Professors Dr. Diana Lange from the Humboldt University of Berlin, and Dr. Oliver Hahn of Hamburg University, will discuss their pioneering research into colours on old maps.

 Meet the Speakers